Elystan Street | Chelsea Restaurant

 Elystan Street | 43 Elystan Street, SW3 3NT

 Like top shelf dining?
-Peruse our guide to the current list of Michelin Starred restaurants in London
+Peruse our guide to the current list of Michelin Star restaurants in London